wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 ## Get data
-We still work on data from a mouse dataset of fetal growth restriction {% cite Bacon2018 %} (see [the study in Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and [the project submission](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)), making this case study even more comprehensive.
+We will continue to work on the case study data from a mouse model of fetal growth restriction {% cite Bacon2018 %} (see [the study in Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and [the project submission](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)).
 Monocle3 works great with annotated data, so we will make use of our annotated AnnData object, generated in the previous [tutorial]({% link topics/transcriptomics/tutorials/scrna-case_basic-pipeline/tutorial.md %}).
 So you see - all the hard work of processing data was not in vain!
 We will also need a ‘clean’ expression matrix, extracted from the AnnData object just before we started the processing.
 You can find both datasets in this [input history](https://humancellatlas.usegalaxy.eu/u/j.jakiela/h/monocle3-input-files) or download from Zenodo below.